BidyutRoy2/meganet/README.md

 - Join the bandwidth sharing channel
 - Periodically check and update your point statistics
 - Display your current point status in the console

-## How to Get Your Wallet Information

-1. Log in to your Meganet account at [https://meganet.app](https://meganet.app)
-2. Navigate to your profile or wallet section
-3. Your wallet address will be displayed on the page
-4. The wallet ID can be found in the URL when viewing your wallet details or in network requests

-## Troubleshooting

-If you encounter any issues:

-1. Ensure your `config.txt` file is properly formatted
-2. Check that your wallet address and ID are correct
-3. Make sure you have an active internet connection
-4. Try restarting the bot
-5. Check for any updates to the repository

 ## Disclaimer